gtesei/Patterns_for_Continuous_Integration_Docker_Travis_CI_2_DEV/README.md

 __The “Docker repo” pattern__: _create two separate Git repositories: one for Docker release and another for software development.
 This keeps the Docker-specific code isolated from the actual software.
 Developers can continue working on the source software as usual, while the production Docker image is developed separately_

 This repository is an example of the __Git repository for software development__.
+For an example of Git repository for Docker release, see [Patterns for Continuous Integration with Docker using Travis CI 2 - Prod.
+Repo](https://github.com/gtesei/Patterns_for_Continuous_Integration_Docker_Travis_CI_2_PROD).

 Specifically, we assume that the team uses some different branches and a certain point a pull-request for merge the master branch is necessary.
 After committing the master branch:
 - before the commit, it is necessary to modify the version number in _setup.py_ so that a new release will be created on the package repository ([PyPI](https://pypi.org/) in our case)